 Although natural cane sugar is fine (and enjoyed by many wild animals), refined white sugar is just poison to your body.
 It’s okay as an occasional treat, but try to find something different for everyday.
-You could gradually reduce sugar in tea or coffee, or just use a natural unrefined sugar like Billington’s.
+You could gradually reduce sugar in tea or coffee, or just use a natural unrefined sugar like Billington’s (UK) or Wholesome Sweet (US).
 For baking, there are lots of other alternatives.
 Instead, try this Thick Blueberry Tart (Full of Plants) to satisfy a sweet tooth.

 The problem with sugar is that most of it is hidden.
 Anything ‘low-fat’ in shops often contains lots of sugar like fruit juice, fruit yoghurt or fruit smoothies.
 It’s also under different names (including honey) including sucrose, fructose, lactose (milk sugar), dextrose and maltose.
 If it ends in ‘ose’, don’t eat it!
 Other hidden sugars are in breakfast cereals and sugary squash and soda.